This is an ultimate guide to the top ten most prestigious, luxury watch brands in the world.

 This is a controversial topic.
 As everyone will have an opinion.

-However, we’ll delve into why each of these luxury watchmakers have made this list.
+However, we’ll delve into why each of these luxury watchmakers has made this list.

-We won’t focus only on Swiss watch brands.
+We won’t focus only on luxury Swiss watch brands.

 So, is your favorite luxury brand included?